axb2035/gym-chase/README.md

 eliminate all robots without getting eliminated itself.

 ## Installation
-To use gym-chase `gym` needs to be installed into your target virtual environment.
+To use gym-chase `gymnasium` needs to be installed into your target virtual environment.
 To install gym-chase activate your target virtual environment and
 type:
 ```